-- a.
-Poses a physical risk to himself or herself or to others; - b.
-Causes a serious disruption that cannot be addressed through other means; or - c.
-Is the act of bringing a firearm on school campus.
+- a. poses a physical risk to himself or herself or to others; - b. causes a serious disruption that cannot be addressed through other means; or - c. is the act of bringing a firearm on school campus.

-The Superintendent or his/her designee shall give written notice to the parents, legal guardians, persons having lawful control of the student, or persons standing in loco parentis (mailed to the address reflected on the District's records) that he/she will recommend to the Board of Education that the student be expelled for the specified length of time and state the reasons for the recommendation to expel.
+The Superintendent or his/her designee shall give written notice to the parents or legal guardians (mailed to the address reflected on the District's records) that he/she will recommend to the Board of Education that the student be expelled for the specified length of time and state the reasons for the recommendation to expel.
 The notice shall give the date, hour, and place where the Board of Education will consider and dispose of the recommendation.